 - Counselors may recommend supervised visitation if there are substance abuse issues, mental health issues or child abuse.

 It is essential that you are prepared before you attend your FCS meeting.
-The Law Office of Carolyn Vandyk will prepare and guide you through this very important step in the custody and visitation process.
-Call the Law Office of Carolyn Vandyk today at (707) 528-1100.
+Vandyk Law will prepare and guide you through this very important step in the custody and visitation process.
+Call Vandyk Law today at (707) 528-1100.

 I Was Never Married to the Mother of My Child; Do I have a Right to Custody and Visitation?